Advantages of Robotic Painting

 - • High Repeatability - It is nearly impossible to replicate paint finishes on every part when done manually.
 The amount of paint used, and speed of the application cannot be controlled.
-Industrial robots are designed for high repeatability.
+Factory robots are designed for high repeatability.
 They can replicate the same movements, speed, and paint application with every part.
 This allows for consistent quality among all products.

-- • Faster Painting - Industrial robots operate at much faster speeds than humans.
+- • Faster Painting - Industrial robotic arms operate at much faster speeds than humans.
 They can paint parts at rates thirty times faster compared to manual painting.
 In addition, they can operate around the clock without breaks or distractions interrupting their work.
 With painting robots cycle times can be dramatically reduced.

 - • Better Part Access - Industrial robots have longer reaches than humans allowing them to cover a larger workspace.
 Their long reach and slender robotic arm allow them to access hard to reach parts and cover larger parts.
 They can also better handle complex parts such as those with complicated geometries or those that are circular.